bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. `npm install --save-dev eslint-plugin-babel`
 1. add `"extends": "bluedrop/babel"` to your ESLint config file

+### eslint-config-bluedrop/ecmascript-7

+An extension of `eslint-config-bluedrop` that adds support for ecmascript 7.

+1. Ensure you have installed the dependencies from General Setup
+1. add `"extends": "bluedrop/ecmascript-7"` to your ESLint config file

+### eslint-config-bluedrop/ecmascript-8

+An extension of `eslint-config-bluedrop` that adds support for ecmascript 8.

+1. Ensure you have installed the dependencies from General Setup
+1. add `"extends": "bluedrop/ecmascript-8"` to your ESLint config file

 ## Contributing

 Add new rule definitions under the files located in `rules` ensuring to keep the rule correctly categorized and in the